foysalhossain12/Web-Vulnerabilites/README.md

                                            2. Could use XXE to perform Server-Side Request Forgery (SSRF)

                                            3. XXE may even enable port scanning and lead to remote code execution.

+                                           4. Allow attacker to interact with any backend or external system

+                                           5. It ccan access and and can allow the attacker to read the file on target system

 #### There are Two types of XXE attacks :